thirdtank/adrs.cloud/design-issues.md

 # Design Issues

+## CSRF token being passed around is a nightmare of nested calls

+Specific problem: A component needs access to the current csrf token when rendering, and
+                  passing it through the various call chains is a nightmare

+General problem: is there cross-cutting information that is needed?  current user?

+Options:

+* A global per-request context
+  PROS: Easy
+  CONS: Creates a hidden input to methods

 ## Flash - temp data that can passed via a redirect

 Use case is: you want to redirect, but include a message or other info